codeforpdx/PASS/docs/CONTRIBUTING.md

 2. Setup instructions to locally run PASS can be found in the [readme](../README.md).

-3. Create a new branch to work on your feature:
+3. Create a new branch to work on your feature (We recommend doing this via terminal.)
+Branches should all be based off of `Development`:

-    - `git checkout -b <your branch name> Development` [learn more about git branches](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) using the recommended naming convention `issue-\<number\>/\<branch name\>`
+    A. `git checkout -b <your branch name> Development` [learn more about git branches](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) using the recommended naming convention:`issue-<number><branch-name>` with a concise title.
       > Example: `issue-112/delete-client-modal`

-    - `git pull origin Development` - to sync with PASS Development branch
+    B. `git pull origin Development` - to sync with PASS Development branch

-    - This can also be done directly from an issue in GitHub with the following three steps(Default branch is Master and will need to be changed to Development).
+  > This can also be done directly from an issue in GitHub with the following three steps(Default branch is Master and will need to be changed to Development).
+If done manually via command line, link branch to corresponding GitHub issue.
+  >
   > A. Create a branch by clicking `create a branch` under Development within the issues page.
   >
   >  <img src="https://drive.google.com/uc?id=11zUuOYSkv8K0CJE_snet12YSdyLDKP8q" width="200"/>